-To see the previous version of these guidlelines (revised in January 2005), click here.
+To see previous versions of these guidlelines (last revised in January 2005), click here.

 1 General Guidelines for Designating Chromosomes